F3dai/f3dai.github.io/_posts/2020-06-11-Peak-Hill-TryHackMe.md

 if __name__ == '__main__':
 </pre>

 We have two variables called username and password.
 Luckily for us, the credentials are hardcoded into this script.

 The python code seems to create a connection like a shell server.
+It looks like it creates a service on port 7321.

 I refered to this website about the python function long_to_bytes():